pammacdotnet/TypstPaper/paper.typ

   caption: [Example of a flowchart created with #Matofletcher], ) <fig:flowchart>

-#CeTZ package has a _built-in_ _tree_ library that can be used, for example, to illustrate merge sort algorithm (@fig:tree).
+#CeTZ package has a built-in _tree_ library that can be used, for example, to illustrate the merge-sort algorithm (@fig:tree).

 #figure(
+  placement: none,
   scale(85%, include "tree example.typ"),
-  caption: [Example of a tree diagram created with #CeTZ's tree library],
+  caption: [Example of a tree diagram created with #CeTZ's tree library], ) <fig:tree>
-  placement: top, // Can't place it to the top with `auto`.
-) <fig:tree>

 The #Diagraph package enables the inclusion of DOT diagrams @Gansner09 directly inside any document by using Wasm to render them without the need for an external software like  Graphviz (@fig:cart-prod).